Create or clone an image template

 Select one of the Available OS Layers.
 If there is more than one layer version, the most recent version is selected by default.
-You can choose an older version by expanding the layer and choosing a different one.
+You can select an older version from the drop-down menu.

-Select the App Layers > Edit Selection to include in the layered images that you publish using this template.
+(Optional) Select the App Layers > Edit Selection that you want to include in the layered images that you publish using this template.

-Select a Platform layer with the tools and hardware settings that you must publish layered images to your environment.
+(Optional) Select a Platform layer with the tools and hardware settings for the required image target.

 Choose a Connector Configuration for the platform where you are creating this layer.
-If the configuration you need isn’t listed, you need to create the connector configuration from the Connectors page.
+If the configuration you need isn’t listed, you must create the connector configuration from the Connectors page.

 Edit the following fields, as needed:

-- (Optional) Layered Image Disk File name.
-Enter a name for the layered image disk is auto-populated from the template name.
+- Layered Image Disk File name (Auto-populated): The name for the layered image disk is auto-populated from the template name.